 Famous the world over as the home of scouting, it is also a haven for the red squirrel and a place of incredible natural beauty.

-Being the birthplace of Scouting and Guiding, Brownsea Island is all about adventure and outdoor learning.
+Firstly, being the birthplace of Scouting and Guiding, Brownsea Island is all about adventure and outdoor learning.
 As such there are plenty of opportunities to explore the island and learn about nature, complete with a dedicated Outdoor Activity Centre.

 As you would expect it’s an incredibly friendly and child-orientated experience.
 The staff receive scouting groups all year round so rest assured your family will be well catered for.

-The island is incredibly family focused with trail walks easily manageable for families young and old and free tracker packs for the children.
+The island is incredibly family-focused with trail walks easily manageable for families young and old and free tracker packs for the children.

-There’s guided walks twice a day for anyone looking to learn about the island’s rich history, an amazing natural play area, an onsite cafe and opportunities to pick up souvenirs to remember your time there.
+There are guided walks twice a day for anyone looking to learn about the island’s rich history, an amazing natural play area, an onsite cafe and opportunities to pick up souvenirs to remember your time there.

-You can also take a quick dip to cool off after a day’s hard adventuring on the South side of the island.
+You can also take a quick dip to cool off after a day’s hard adventuring on the Southside of the island.

 Continuing with the nautical theme, why not hop aboard for a trip around the Jurassic coast?